 The teaching plan will be available in Canvas just before the start of the semester.

 The student is responsible to ensure that he/she gets the information given during the classroom activities, and that is not given in the schedule, teaching plan, in Canvas or in the required course readings.

-It is expected that the student masters the use of word processing.
+It is expected that the students master the use of word processing.

-The student is encouraged to read the literature given in the lecture plan before attending a class.
+The students are encouraged to read the literature given in the lecture plan before attending a class.
 This will make the student better prepared to ask questions and to take part in discussions.
-In the first lecture, the students will be divided into groups for the presentations of articles in class.
+In the first lecture, the students will be divided into groups for the group assignment and presentations of articles in class.
 It is therefore of great importance that students attend the first lecture.